 Harvard University’s Wyss Institute has also created “shrilk,” a low-cost, clear ‘bioplastic’ that’s completely compostable.
 Shrilk is made of chitosan, a material that’s derived from shrimp shells and a silk protein.
 It can be used to make film or rigid shapes, making it ideal for packaging.

 The reality is the future of packaging is likely to include both reusable and disposable variations, with both meeting the various demands of specific products and goods.
 It is possible to improve both with a focus on a more sustainable future.

 The best way to drive innovation in packaging systems is for customers to demand compostable and reusable goods in place of single-use products.
-In the debate of reusable products versus products that are disposable, choosing sustainable options, refilling wherever possible, and making full use of any available composting or recycling program will help to direct manufacturers and encourage the use of more environmentally-friendly packaging.
+In the debate of reusable products versus products that are disposable, choosing sustainable options, refilling wherever possible, and making full use of available composting or recycling programs will help to direct manufacturers and encourage the use of more environmentally-friendly packaging.

 Consumer Trends and Manufacturer Needs

 Reusable packaging is already being developed to meet a new consumer culture that is beginning to value sustainability over convenience.
 One such company based in the US is LOOP, partnering with numerous companies including Procter & Gamble, Nestlé, PepsiCo, Unilever, and The Body Shop.

 LOOP manufactures reusable packaging, but more than that, it acts as a delivery service for goods, distributing some of the world’s favorite products in reusable containers.
 Once the products are finished, the user packs them in a tote and waits for a delivery service to collect them.
 After this, the containers are sterilized using medical-grade techniques and refilled again.